What's in our tour?

 This private walking tour ends near “Hôtel de Ville” city hall, in central Paris.

 Why take this tour?

-Jewish Paris is a 3-hour private tour.
+Jewish Paris is a private tour.
+We offer 2 options:

 This Paris Jewish Tour is wheelchair accessible